twmr/StepperController/README.md

 MOVES:
 ---------

-to compile the core program and the GUI (if the wxWidgets devel files are installed) for MOVES create a build directory
+to compile the core program and the GUI (if wxWidgets devel files are installed) for MOVES create a build directory

     mkdir build && cd build